JEB-10/hyperblog/README.md

 * GitHub workflow
 * True love for best practices
 * My multiple personalities
-* Created by the amazing eddev10
+* Created by the amazing edev10
 * Include Windows, Linux and Mac Examples
 * Available for all ages
-* Made by @Edev10
+* And much more

 And as a reminder: **This readme.md is a joke** Designed as an example.
 If you get this far, DO NOT TAKE IT SERIOUSLY.